enricodisaro/cps-final/README.md

-This repository contains the implementation for the authentication mechanism presented in the paper "Authentication of IoT Device and IoT Server Using Secure Vaults".\n
+This repository contains the implementation for the authentication mechanism presented in the paper "Authentication of IoT Device and IoT Server Using Secure Vaults".

 Reference report: https://www.overleaf.com/read/khwdffgksdpf#3a4618